Monicamathursivakumar/Codesoft-internship/README.md

 Welcome to my "CodSoft" repository!
 During my online internship with CodSoft, I had the opportunity to work on several exciting projects, which I am thrilled to share with you.

 Projects Included:

 Portfolio Project
 This personal portfolio website showcases my skills, experience, and past work.
 It demonstrates my ability to craft a professional and visually appealing online presence using HTML and CSS.

-Landing Page Project
+Landing Page Project:

 This landing page is designed to grab visitors' attention and drive conversions.
 It highlights my understanding of responsive design, effective layout, and user experience principles.

-Calculator Project
+Calculator Project:

 A fully functional calculator that performs basic arithmetic operations.
 This project allowed me to apply JavaScript to create interactive features and improve user experience.